-Perhaps the most acclaimed holiday lodging in the High Sierra and United States actually sits just outside of the park at Tenaya Lodge at Yosemite.
+Perhaps the most acclaimed winter lodging in the High Sierra and United States actually sits just outside of the park at Tenaya Lodge at Yosemite.

 This four-diamond resort goes all-out for the holidays decking out the grand lobby, its multiple restaurants and public spaces with enough decorations to make Santa himself jealous.
 The centerpiece is a 35-foot naturally sourced Christmas tree which is decorated with so many lights that it rivals the crystal-clear High Sierra star-filled skies.
 Smore’s kits are complimentary for every guest to be toasted at several outdoor fire pits and there are gingerbread houses on display and waiting to be decorated.

 In addition to its fabulous guest suites and rooms, Tenaya Lodge also offers its Explorer Cabins and Cottages for a more private holiday experience.